lucianotonet/dev-assistant-client/README.md

 You can now ask ChatGPT to access your development environment and execute commands on your behalf by passing the _CLIENT ID_, or just let ChatGPT discover it by itself.

 You can stop the client just doing a `CRTL+C` in the terminal at any time.

+## Versioning

+To update the version of the package, follow these steps:

+1. Update the version in the `pyproject.toml` file.
+2. Commit your changes with a descriptive message.
+3. Create a git tag with the format `vX.Y.Z` where `X.Y.Z` is the new version number.
+4. Push your changes and the new tag to the repository.

+The GitHub Actions workflow will automatically deploy the new version to PyPi when a new tag is detected.

 ## Contributing